 Duke has several policies that prohibit harassment, including:

-- Harassment Policy and Procedures, which applies to anyone enrolled at or employed by Duke University or Duke University Health System as well as visitors, applicants, and patients.
+- Policy on Prohibited Discrimination, Harassment, and Related Misconduct, which applies to anyone enrolled at or employed by Duke University or Duke University Health System as well as visitors, applicants, and patients.

 - Student Sexual Misconduct Policy, which covers sexual and gender-based harassment, sexual assault, interpersonal violence, and sex- or gender-based stalking committed by undergraduate, graduate, and professional students.

 All Duke managers and supervisors are required to report to OIE any discrimination or harassment that they learn of involving employees (including both faculty and staff).
 All Duke employees (except those designated as confidential resources below) are required to report sexual misconduct involving students to the Office of Student Conduct.

 What Are Some Examples of Harassment?

 Generally, harassment occurs when there is unwelcome behavior that is either so severe, persistent, or pervasive that it significantly interferes with your work, education, or ability to participate in Duke’s programs and activities.
 Examples could include: